 Select the bills that you want to pay in Plooto and Plooto will make the payment electronically.
 Your invoice will then be marked as paid and reconciled on your accounting platform.

-Why You Should Consider Outsourcing Your AP
+Why You Should Consider Outsourcing Your Accounts Payable

 It can be challenging for busy business owners to set up an automated AP process and manage it in-house.
 And that’s where third-party accounting and business process providers can help.